-Radio Data Networks’ Limited is committed to reducing its own impact, that of its supply chain on the environment.
-Almost 20% of our revenue since 2014 has been expended on R&D pioneering smart “Digital Water” sensors, telemetry and resilient mission critical IoT to monitor, measure and even mitigate water pollution caused by sewer blockages, spills from combined sewer overflows CSOs, industrial pollution, flooding and water quality monitoring.
+As a leading Green Technology business Radio Data Networks’ Limited is committed to reducing its own impact, that of its supply chain on the environment.
+Almost 20% of our revenue since 2014 has been expended on R&D pioneering Green Tech such as digital sensors, telemetry and resilient mission critical IoT to monitor, measure and even mitigate water pollution caused by sewer blockages, spills from combined sewer overflows CSOs, industrial pollution, flooding and water quality monitoring.
 We also support the Zero Pollution Network as a founder member.

 In 2018 following media linking sewer overloads, surcharges and CSO overflows with plastics in our waterways and oceans, we have been proactively promoting the application of our technology to combat the spill of plastics in our oceans.
-We are hoping that during 2020 our multi-award winning Sewer Flow Regulator [SFR] will see widespread adoption and as a consequence help to reduce the frequency of spills and plastics reaching our oceans.
+We are hoping that during 2020 our latest Green Technology innovation the multi-award winning Sewer Flow Regulator [SFR] will see widespread adoption and as a consequence help to reduce the frequency of spills and plastics reaching our oceans.

 As always, we engage philanthropically with trade associations and networks such as the Zero Pollution Network such as SWIG, British Water, Future Water Association and the Low Power Radio Association to develop ideas and disseminate best practice, such as CSO spill reduction through real-time control, flow regulation, CSO Containment Weirs and its latest innovations pump controls and sewer flow regulators.